lesshint/lesshint/README.md

 ## Configuration
 `lesshint` is customizable and we highly recommend you to look at the [available options](lib/linters/README.md) to tailor it to your needs.

+Start by creating a `.lesshintrc` file in your project root and add your settings to it.
+It will be automatically loaded and merged with the default values.

-Each option is specifed by it's own JSON object, for example:
+Each option is then specifed by it's own JSON object, for example:

 ```js
 "spaceAfterPropertyColon": {